About

 My first thought was: well, this doesn’t suck.

-My second thought — the one that stayed with me long after I landed — was: how do I do this all the time?
+My second thought — the one that stayed with me long after I landed — was: I need to understand this industry.
+All of it.

 — Kenneth